electricimp/Salesforce/examples/SmartRefrigerator/README.md

 6. Leave the process at "only when a record is created"
 7. Click "Add Criteria" and name it "Related to Smart Fridge"
 8. Under set conditions, click "Find a Field".
-9. Use field selector to find "Related Fridge" and then "DeviceId"
+9. Use field selector to find "Related Fridge" and then "Related Fridge"
 10. Under "Operator" select "Is Null"
 11. Leave "Boolean" and "False"
 12. Click "Save"